-- A lack of sleep can also have physical consequences.
-Not enough sleep can make you sick, leading to more colds, flu, coughs, and sniffles, and can be associated with weight gain. - Avoid caffeine at night and limit it during the day. - Create a sleep schedule, and stick to it. - Don't sleep in on weekends or days when you have time off.
-Wake up close to the same time every day. - Put books and technology away at least 30 minutes to an hour before bedtime. - Don't use a computer or phone in bed. - Exercise earlier in the day, never just before bed. - Sleep with earplugs and use an eye pillow to drown out any bright lights and loud noise. - Turn out the lights when it's time to go to bed.
+- Avoid caffeine at night and limit it during the day. - Create a sleep schedule, and stick to it.

+associated with weight gain.

+- Don't sleep in on weekends or days when you have time off.
+Wake up close to the same time every - Put books and technology away at least 30 minutes to an hour before bedtime. - Don't use a computer or phone in bed. - Exercise earlier in the day, never just before bed. - Sleep with earplugs and use an eye pillow to drown out any bright lights and loud noise. - Turn out the lights when it's time to go to bed.
 If you fall asleep to a TV, put it on a sleep timer! - Still having trouble sleeping?
-Try watching a YouTube bedtime story or nature sounds.
+Try watching a YouTube bedtime story or listen to sounds on an app like Better Sleep. - Stop eating 3 hours before you plan to go to bed.